ballerina-platform/module-ballerinax-salesforce/README.md

 }
 ```

-If response has exceeded the maximum record limit, response will contain a key named ‘nextRecordsUrl’ and then the user can call ‘getNextQueryResult’ remote function to get the next record set.
+If response has exceeded the maximum record limit, response will contain a key named ‘nextRecordsUrl’ and then the user can call `getNextQueryResult` remote function to get the next record set.

 ```ballerina